-This Standards Document - Mercy Flights is issued by the Civil Aviation Authority of Fiji pursuant to Regulations 68 (3) and (4) of the Air Navigation Regulations 1981 (as amended).
-This Document is intended for use by the Authority, and holders of an Air Operators Certificate and their staff.
+This Standards Document - Mercy Flights is issued by the Civil Aviation Authority of Fiji pursuant to Regulations 34(2) and 146(4) of the Air Navigation Regulations 1981 (as amended).
+This Document is intended for use by CAAF, applicants for, and holders of, an Air Operators Certificate and their staff.